 To determine what lifestyle and diet changes you need to make, you need to understand the causes of fat buildup on the back.

-So there are three places where back fat can accumulate slowly over time.
-Upper back (excess fat that creates a 'bra bulge'), mid-back (folds near the waist), and lower back ('love handles').
+There are three places where back fat can accumulate slowly over time.
+Upper back (excess fat that creates a 'bra bulge'), mid-back (folds near the waist), and lower back (excess fat that creates 'love handles').
 Maybe you have one or all of them, either way, you won't be able to spot reduce, but losing fat overall will help reduce all those areas, not just one.

 This fat can accumulate due to a few causes, they include...

-- Eating too much sugar or salty foods, key contributors to inflammation.
+- Eating too much sugar or salty foods (a key contributor to inflammation).

 - Sedentary lifestyle, minimal physical activity in daily life, and not using your back muscles.

 Be honest with yourself, and try to determine which of these can be causing back fat.
 Knowing the cause will help determine what the next step is.
 Is it a dietary change you need to make?
 Or do you need to start getting more physical?